 For certain streaming data applications, real-time response is required for processing large amount of stream data.
 This includes data from Smart Meters, industry sensors, machine-to-machine communications and telematics.
 Several Big Data tools based on stream processing are designed specifically for real-time stream Big Data Analytics.
-An important number of Big Data tools based on stream processing have been developed or are still under developing like SQLstream, Storm, Azure Stream analytics, etc. Next to the well-known Storm platform, a number of other software tools in this category are listed in Table 9.
-However, these are not the only ones in use, but for the purpose of this document they can be considered to be a small representative sample of what is available.
+Next to the well-known Storm platform, a number of other software tools in this category are listed in Table 9.